 “To express something is to conserve its virtue and take away its terror.
 Fields are greener in their description than in their actual greenness.
 Flowers, if described with phrases that define them in the air of the imagination, will have colours with a durability not found in cellular life.

 What moves lives.
 What is said endures.
 There’s nothing in life that’s less real for having been well described.
 Small-minded critics point out that such-and-such poem, with its protracted cadences, in the end says merely that it’s a nice day.
 But to say it’s a nice day is difficult, and the nice day itself passes on.
 It’s up to us to conserve the nice day in a wordy, florid memory, sprinkling new flowers and new stars over the fields and skies of the empty, fleeting outer world.”

 — Fernando Pessoa [The Book of Disquiet]

-I’m an Indian, living in Germany since 2000.
+I’m an Indian, currently living in Bangalore.
 These pages, which began in 2003, are a collection of memories.